prajwel/curvit/docs/install.rst

 Installation
 ============

-Curvit is on the Python Package Index (PyPI) and you can install the package using `pip`_ as follows:
+Curvit is on the Python Package Index (PyPI), and you can install the package using `pip`_ as follows:

 .. _pip: https://pip.pypa.io/en/stable/